Please ensure Javascript is enabled for purposes of website accessibility

 int count

-The number of events to return.
-Read characteristics of the stream determine how the events are constructed.
+The number of data points to return.
+Read characteristics of the stream determine how the data points are constructed.

-A serialized collection of events is returned with evenly spaced intervals as defined in the request.
+A serialized collection of data points is returned with evenly spaced intervals as defined in the request.

 HTTP/1.1 200